TempoHPC/scripts_laptop_MONAN/README.md

 Is Section *Preparing to run the model*, it install libraries, download data, the MONAN model and the scripts to run.
 In Section *Run the MONAN Model*, it shows how to run MONAN model using the scripts.

+## History

-This version is based in 0.2.1 scripts_CD-CT version for Egeon
+0.1.0 - Initial version using spack, based in 0.2.1 scripts_CD-CT version for Egeon

 ## Preparing to run the model